-Use bit test to test components that have a tester and test files:
+Use bit test to test components that have an associated tester and test files:

 bit test foo/bar foo/bar tests passed file: dist/test/bar.test.js total duration - 4ms ✔ bar should do nothing - 1ms

-If a component has a compiler, Bit will trigger it prior to running its tests.
+If a component has a compiler, Bit will trigger it prior to running the component's tests.